 The frigid weather prompted Governor Gretchen Whitmer to declare a state of emergency to “address threats to public health and safety related to…sub-zero temperatures.”
-This declaration puts the state at the ready to assist local governments in responding to emergencies.
+This declaration puts the state at the ready to help local governments respond to emergencies.
 Neighboring states have also issued emergency declarations, due to the life-threatening conditions that have led to multiple deaths.
 The weather is also placing a strain on infrastructure, causing potholes and water main breaks, and straining the energy supply.

 We’re a hardy people here in Michigan: we’re used to dealing with cold winters while scarcely uttering so much as an “ope” in protest.
 While we all recognize that the current weather is especially nasty and uncomfortable, it’s also important for us to recognize that the cold can have serious health consequences—particularly if we get caught unprepared.

 Winter is always cold in Michigan: why a public health emergency?